ABS: an Analytical method of Blind Separation of CMB from foregrounds: Acknowledgments

 \section{Acknowledgments}

-We thank Xuelei Chen, Xinjuan Yang and Yu Yu for useful discussions.
-We thank an anonymous referee for highly valuable suggestions.
+We thank Xuelei Chen, Jacques Delabrouille, Simon Prunet, Xinjuan Yang, Yu Yu and anonymous referees for useful suggestions and discussions.
 This work was supported by the National Science Foundation of China (11653003,11433001,11621303,11320101002) and National Basic Research Program of China (2015CB857001, 2013CB834900).